From geekbot

 Quick start: geekbot team search <name> → get user ID →

-geekbot standup list --member <id> --brief to find their standups →
+geekbot standup list to enumerate standups → for each, fetch reports with

 synthesize by work stream, not chronologically.